cisco/lal-build-manager/README.md

 ## Docker Image
 The `build` and `shell` commands will use `docker run` on a configured image.
 For this to work without messing with permissions, two conditions must be met:

-- configured docker image must have a user with uid 1000
+- configured docker image must have a `lal` user with uid `1000`
-- linux user using `lal` must be have uid 1000
+- linux user outside docker must be have uid `1000`

 We have found this to be true for most linux machines, and it is unfortunately a way easier thing to get working than docker usernamespaces (which is currently incompatible with features like host networking).